Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 - If possible, pets should be given away or kept outside.

-- If this isn't possible, they should at least be confined to carpet-free areas outside the bedroom.
+- If this is not possible, they should at least be confined to carpet-free areas outside the bedroom.
 Cats harbor significant allergens, which can even be carried on clothing.
 Dogs usually present fewer problems.

 - Washing animals once a week can reduce allergens.
-Dry shampoos, such as Allerpet, that remove allergens from skin and fur and are available for both cats and dogs and are easier to use than wet shampoos.
+Dry shampoos that remove allergens from skin and fur and are available for both cats and dogs and are easier to use than wet shampoos.

 Controlling Dust.
 Spray furniture polish is very effective for reducing both dust and allergens.
-Air cleaners, filters for air conditioners, and vacuum cleaners with High Efficiency Particulate Air (HEPA) filters can help remove particles and small allergens found indoors.
-Neither vacuuming nor the use of anti-mite carpet shampoo is, however, effective in removing mites in house dust.
+Air purifiers and vacuum cleaners with High Efficiency Particulate Air (HEPA) filters can help remove particles and small allergens found indoors.
+Neither vacuuming nor the use of anti-mite carpet shampoo is effective in removing mites in house dust.
 Vacuuming actually stirs up both mites and cat allergens.
-People with these types of allergies should avoid having carpets or rugs in their homes.
+People with these types of allergies should avoid having carpets or rugs in their bedrooms.
 For children with allergies, vacuuming should be performed when the child is not around.

 Bedding and Curtains:

 - Replace curtains with shades or blinds, and wash bedding using the highest temperature setting.